 Engineering Drafting Technician II:

-3. Two years of professional civil engineering drafting experience.
+3. Two years of full-time civil engineering drafting experience.

 Equivalent combinations of education and experience may also be considered.